Fire & Smoke Alarm Installation & Maintenance

 - Stand-alone fire and smoke detectors

 A fire alarm system is proven to be the most reliable and effective means of fire detection at the very early stages.
 It is one of the critical components of a building in mitigating the risk of fire.
-The alarm system is also a crucial component of a building’s fire management strategy, which may include emergency lighting, sprinkler systems, a fire and smoke ventilation system and fire extinguishers.
+The alarm system is also a crucial component of a building’s fire management strategy, which may include emergency lighting, sprinkler systems, fire and smoke ventilation system and fire extinguishers.

 Regardless of the type of premises, having an appropriate, functional fire alarm system in place is more than a legal requirement.
 It exists to protect lives and property from the risk of fire.

-Under the Regulatory Reform (Fire Safety) Order or Fire Safety Order 2005, it is a statuary requirement that almost every commercial premises complies with the fire safety law.
+Under the Regulatory Reform (Fire Safety) Order or Fire Safety Order 2005, it is a statuary requirement that almost every commercial premises comply with the fire safety law.
 Further, the duty holder of such premises must ensure that in the event of a fire, all occupants can safely evacuate the premise as quickly as possible.
 This also applies to houses in multiple occupation (HMO), communal areas in blocks of flats, and maisonettes.